PTMagicians/Settings-Archive/PT-Settings-Switcher/Readme.md

 ### 2. Launch Profit Trailer
 In your Profit Trailer webpage monitor, click "Config" in the top right corner

-### 3. Decide which settings files you want to use for the following market conditions:
+### 3. Decide which config/settings files you want to use for the following market conditions:
+It is ok to use the same settings for multiple market conditions.

 - Tanking (extreme downward moving market)
 - Bear